 Faculty and Staff

 The Department has an internationally recognized history of accomplishment in instruction, research, and public service.
-The faculty and staff continually strive to maintain this tradition.
+The faculty and staff maintain this tradition.
 The Department has assembled a superior teaching and research faculty.
 The department’s multi-disciplinary and distinguished faculty has generated hundreds of books, scientific journal articles and technical reports, and has provided intellectual leadership in recreation, park and tourism sciences throughout the world.

 Students selected as Aggie Reps hone their leadership skills by organizing and conducting professional development events which benefit all students, and development new student recruitment strategies and events.

 To facilitate the development and placement of future professionals, the department maintains a job file for graduating students, and provides opportunities for students to meet leisure agency and tourism business representatives.
 In addition, internship opportunities to help students prepare for future employment are available.

 RPTS is located on the 4th floor of the brand new AGLS building.
 There are two computer labs on the floor; the undergraduate lab has 42 microcomputer workstations reserved for the exclusive use of recreation, park and tourism students, the graduate lab has 12 workstations.
 A wireless internet connection serves the entire building.